emarsden/dash-mpd-cli/doc/src/installation.md

 - Microsoft Windows 10 and Windows 11 on AMD64

-- Android 12 on Aarch64 via [termux](https://termux.dev/) (you'll need to install the rust, binutils and ffmpeg packages, and optionally the mkvtoolnix, vlc and gpac packages).
-You'll need to disable the `cookies` feature by building with `--no-default-features`.
+- Android 12 on Aarch64 via [termux](https://termux.dev/) (you’ll need to install the rust, binutils and ffmpeg packages, and optionally the mkvtoolnix, vlc and gpac packages).
+You’ll need to disable the `cookies` feature by building with `--no-default-features`.

 - FreeBSD/AMD64 and OpenBSD/AMD64.
-You'll need to disable the `cookies` feature.
+You’ll need to disable the `cookies` feature.
 Some of the external applications we depend on (e.g. mp4decrypt, Shaka packager) are poorly supported on OpenBSD.

 It should also work on more obscure platforms, such as ppc64le and RISC-V, as long as you can